AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 2.1 Internet Access
 ~~~~~~~~~~~~~~~~~~~~~~~~
 A CloudN appliance does not require a public IP address, but the management port requires outbound internet access on the management port for software upgrade.
-Please see `Aviatrix Products: Access to external FQDN required <https://aviatrix.zendesk.com/hc/en-us/articles/4417312119437-Aviatrix-Products-Access-to-external-FQDN-required>`_.
+Please see `Required Access for External Sites <https://aviatrix.zendesk.com/hc/en-us/articles/4417312119437-Aviatrix-Products-Access-to-external-FQDN-required>`_.

 .. note::
 	You must be registered to access the Aviatrix Customer Support website.
 If you are not already registered, you can sign-up at https://support.aviatrix.com.